 Still, The Union’s efforts to consider diverse sources of entertainment from local musicians and on-campus student organizations has also resulted in its place in the Athens music scene.

 “The Union’s really open to whatever you want to do,” said Thompson.
 “That’s kind of been the place because there’s a second bar downstairs, whereas (at) a lot of venues, it’s blended together.
 The Union can have different identities on the same night.
-A lot of bars uptown have different attitudes.
 I think that’s kind of been the success and why so many different groups want to use that space.

 “These venues have their goals, which is to keep the doors open,” Thompson added.
 “They want people spending money, so by them being open to different groups and trying new things, it allows their venue to be vibrant.”